Accounting Schools in Hawaii

 Leeward Community College

 Through Leeward Community College, students can earn an Associate in Science (AS) in Accounting degree entirely online.
-Students take courses such as Principles of Accounting, Payroll and Hawaii General Excise Tax, Business Income Tax Preparation, and Introduction to Managerial Accounting.
-These classes teach students skills like how to organize accounting systems, prepare financial statements, and compose business documents.
-Courses also teach students the theory behind understanding, managing, and communicating accounting information.
+Students take courses such as Principles of Accounting; Payroll and Hawaii General Excise Tax; Business Income Tax Preparation; and Introduction to Managerial Accounting.
+These classes teach students skills how to organize accounting systems, prepare financial statements, and compose business documents.
+Courses also teach the theory behind understanding, managing, and communicating accounting information.
 Classwork emphasizes analytical and problem-solving skills as well as technical computer programs and applications.
 Graduates from the associate’s program may go on to pursue further accounting education or find entry-level accounting positions in accounts receivable, accounts payable, payroll, inventory, or bookkeeping.

 Hawaii Pacific University